José Semedo (footballer, born 1985): England

 In 2007, Semedo signed a four-year contract with Charlton Athletic on a free transfer.
 Although touted as a central defender when he signed, he played mainly as a defensive midfielder for the Football League Championship side, and scored his first goal in a 4–0 win over Tranmere Rovers on 29 August 2009, with the team now in League One.

 Semedo was crowned Charlton's Player of the Year in May 2011, picking up 43% of the votes in what was the club's worst season for a number of decades.
 However, manager Chris Powell could not offer him assurances that he would be a key member in the following season, as he aimed to create a more fluid midfield, and so, on 7 July, the player joined Sheffield Wednesday also of the English third tier, again as a free agent.

 In his first season with the Owls, which ended in promotion to the Championship after finishing second behind Charlton, Semedo was voted Player of the Year and League One PFA Fans' Player of the Year.
 From 2013 to 2016, he was given one-year extensions to his contract.

 Starting in 2015, Semedo played less often for the Hillsborough club, due to the acquisitions of Ross Wallace, Barry Bannan and Álex López.
 The first of those players reflected in April that "Semedo trains like an animal every day and doesn’t slacken off, even though he is not playing or in the squad".

 In 2023, a mural by local artist Pete McKee inspired by Semedo's celebration of Chris O’Grady's winning goal in the 2012 victory over city rivals Sheffield United was unveiled close to Wednesday's ground.

 Vitória Setúbal

 On 25 May 2017, aged 32, Semedo was released.
 On 24 August, he returned to his country after 11 years, on a two-year deal with Vitória de Setúbal.
-He made his Primeira Liga debut on 10 September, replacing João Amaral for the last 19 minutes of the 2–0 home victory over S.C.
-Braga.
+He made his Primeira Liga debut on 10 September, replacing João Amaral for the last 19 minutes of the 2–0 home victory over Braga.

 Having played 55 games and scored twice for his hometown club, Semedo signed a new two-year contract in June 2019.
 On 23 January 2023, the 38-year-old announced his retirement from professional football.